Boost Your Hiring Success: Three Key Factors for a Positive Candidate Experience

 If you were narrowing down the most important factor in hiring for your organization, what would you pinpoint?
 Some point to competitive salary, desirable position or a respected company.
 Those factors matter.
+But candidates in our recent study put major emphasis on three key areas: respect, transparency, and speed.

 Candidate experience is the first impression your potential employees have of your company and your culture.
 It sets the tone.
 It also creates the foundation for trust, loyalty, dedication and retention with your workforce.
 Even when candidates are rejected, a strong candidate experience can leave them with a strong impression of your employer brand and be willing to apply for the right job in the future — or even refer great candidates for other roles.